Debunking The Deadlift

 While the deadlift may look simple, those who properly train it understand the deadlift is perhaps the most taxing albeit rewarding movement in a lifters repertoire.
 Properly using the deadlift can aid you in getting leaner, bigger, stronger, faster, and more explosive…oh and did I mention instantly more attractive?

-2) What are the Benefits?
+2) What are the Benefits of Deadlifting?

 The deadlift and all of its variations may be the most functional movement you could possibly include in your training routine.
 I mean seriously, what’s more practical than bending down and picking something up?
 I don’t care if you’re an elite athlete or a stay-at-home mother, at one time or another everyone will eventually find themselves arched over struggling to pick up a heavy object.
 The difference between those who get injured and those who don’t depends on the individual’s ability (read: strength) to handle the stress.